 Graphic cards can get pretty toasty when pushed hard in games and professional workflows.
-The use of thermal interface materials like paste and pads is essential to their operation.
+Using thermal interface materials like paste and pads is essential to their operation.

 However, GPUs run in poor conditions tend to build up gunk and dirt inside, which degrade thermal pads and affect their ability to conduct heat from critical components such as the GPU die, VRAM, or power circuitry over time.
-This degradation decreases performance, causes crashes, and even component failure if left unchecked.
+This degradation decreases performance and causes crashes and even component failure if left unchecked.

 Sometimes, factory-applied thermal pads can also be of inferior quality, especially in budget cards, offering worse conductivity and preventing increased power delivery and memory clocks, thereby lowering performance.